Speed, Accuracy, and Complexity

-The understanding of the relationship between speed and accuracy has been indelibly shaped by the wide-spread use of sequential sampling models in psychology, neuroscience, and economics.
-In this section we introduce a simple version of the drift-diffusion model, a particularly influential stylised model of decision-making that models the accumulation of evidence in favour of one of two alternatives as a Brownian motion with drift.
+The understanding of the relationship between speed and accuracy has been indelibly shaped by the widespread use of sequential sampling models in psychology, neuroscience, and economics.
+In this section we introduce a simple version of the drift-diffusion model, a particularly influential stylised model of decision-making in which evidence in favour of one of two alternatives evolves as a Brownian motion with drift.